Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

     | 70-74 | 1d4 Imperious Lobster | 980 SP | 148-149 | Coelacanth | 6,420 SP |
     | 75-79 | Rapt Shark | 2,560 SP | 150 | Legendary Item from DM |  SP |

+**Iventory Spaces:** Any fish regardless of size or sell price can be stored up to 5 into a single inventory slot.

 ### Junk Table